apolitical/colab-repoclone/README.md

 Usage
 -----

-To load Git functionality for pushing and pulling to private repositories using `colab-git` you should include the following code at the top of your Colab notebook:
+To load Git functionality for pushing and pulling to private repositories using `colab-repoclone` you should include the following code at the top of your Colab notebook:

 ```
-!pip install colab-git -qU
+!pip install colab-repoclone -qU
-import colab_git
+import colab_repoclone
 ```

 Take it for a test-drive
 ------------------------

-Simply open up `colab-git/colab_git_testbed.ipynb` in Google Colab and try it out!
+Simply open up `colab-git/colab_repoclone_testbed.ipynb` in Google Colab and try it out!

 Contributors